ddot727/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used to make sure the right data is being passed through props.

 - [ ] Describe a life-cycle event in React?

+A life-cycle event in React is what a component goes through throughout it's life.
+It can be broken down to  Mounting->Updating->Unmounting or MUU.
+The Mounting phase is the component's birth where a constructor is built, render is invoked and componentDidMount is also invoked.
+The Updating phase is when a component "grows" and can be updated using setState and render is invoked again.
+The Unmounting phase is the component's death where the app is removed and clean up happens.

 - [ ] Explain the details of a Higher Order Component?

+A higher order component is a function that recieves a component as an arguement and returns a new component.
+Its used to share logic between components.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+1. CSS files- Easier to use for beginners

+2. Inline styling- easy to add a quick style

+3. Styled components- Easier maintenance, turns styling into components as well

 ## Project Setup